vvvv/The-Gray-Book/reference/best-practice/video-recording.md

 # Video Recording

-Here are a couple of options for screen recording:
+Here are a couple of options for screen recording.

 ## XBox Game Bar
 Typically installed on Windows 10, otherwise available via the Microsoft Store.